OpenEvalProject/evals/manuscripts/elife-73430/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/73430/elife-73430-fig2-v2.jpg)

-**Figure 2.:** Ricci-Vitiani et al., 2010.(A) Tie2 expression in patient-derived glioblastoma neurospheres (GSC83), a glioblastoma cell line (U87MG), and an endothelial cell line (human dermal microvascular endothelial cells, HMVEC).
+**Figure 2.:** (A) Tie2 expression in patient-derived glioblastoma neurospheres (GSC83), a glioblastoma cell line (U87MG), and an endothelial cell line (human dermal microvascular endothelial cells, HMVEC).
 Real-time quantitative reverse transcription PCR (qRT-PCR) was performed to detect Tie2 and 18S rRNA expression.
 Relative expression (Tie2/18S rRNA) is presented for each cell type.
 Means reported and error bars represent SD from two (GSC83) or three (U87MG and HMVEC) independent biological repeats.
 One-way analysis of variance (ANOVA) of all groups: F(2, 5) = 5.90, p = 0.0484.
 Planned contrasts between HMVEC and GSC83: t(5) = 2.78, p = 0.040; U87MG and HMVEC: t(5) = 3.06, p = 0.028; GSC83 and U87MG: t(5) = 0.017, p = 0.987.
 (B) Meta-analysis of each effect.
 Effect size and 95 % confidence intervals are presented for Ricci-Vitiani et al., 2010, this replication study (Reproducibility Project: Cancer Biology, RP:CB), and a random-effects meta-analysis of those two effects.
 Cohen’s d is a standardized difference between the two indicated measurements where a larger value indicates a difference in relative Tie2 expression between the two cell types.
 Random-effects meta-analysis: HMVEC and GSC83: p = 0.531; U87MG and HMVEC: p = 0.532; GSC83 and U87MG: p = 0.695.
 Sample sizes used in Ricci-Vitiani et al., 2010 and RP:CB are reported under the study name.
 Additional details can be found at https://osf.io/mpyvx/.

 We also attempted to replicate an experiment that tested if glioblastoma stem-like cells (GSCs) that derive into endothelial cells contribute to tumor growth in vivo.
 As described in Protocol 2 in the Registered Report (Chroscinski et al., 2015) we first attempted to generate stable cells that expressed the herpes simplex virus thymidine kinase (tk) under the control of the transcription regulatory elements of Tie2, a vector conferring constitutive expression (i.e., PGK), or empty vector.
 A necessary requirement before proceeding with the xenograft experiment was achieving at least 80 % expression of the genes based on a GFP reporter.
 However, after multiple attempts, including obtaining new cells, plasmids, and incorporating changes to the protocol to improve infection efficiency and to enrich GFP expressing cells, we were unable to achieve this level for all cell populations.
 We did not continue this experiment beyond this point and instead focused our efforts toward attempting to complete other replication experiments.
 Importantly, this does not indicate the original result is unattainable, rather additional experimentation optimization is necessary.
 To summarize, this experiment was not completed and thus these data are unable to address whether selectively targeting endothelial cells generated by GSCs in a mouse xenograft model results in tumor reduction and degeneration.

-## Partial replication: diverse somatic mutation patterns and pathway alterations in human cancers
+### Partial replication: diverse somatic mutation patterns and pathway alterations in human cancers

 As part of the Reproducibility Project: Cancer Biology, we published a Registered Report (Sharma et al., 2016a) that described how we intended to replicate selected experiments from the paper ‘Diverse somatic mutation patterns and pathway alterations in human cancers’ (Kan et al., 2010).
 Since then, GNAO1, which encodes the Gαo subunit of heterotrimeric guanine-binding proteins (G-proteins), has been identified as having a hypermethylated promoter region and being downregulated in colorectal cancer (Hauptman et al., 2019; Hua et al., 2017; Yang et al., 2017) and hepatoma carcinoma (Xu et al., 2018).
 Also, consistent with the understanding that decreased protein kinase activity leads to carcinogenesis, micro-RNAs (miR-141, miR-802, and miR-27A) have been found to inhibit MAP2K4 in colon, tongue, and prostate carcinoma, respectively (Ding et al., 2017; Wan et al., 2016; Wu et al., 2017).
 Similarly, it has been reported that copy number loss of MAP2K4 was observed in ductal carcinoma (Pang et al., 2017).